fast-af/developer-portal-starter/developer-portal/for-developers/salesforce/pre-install/sign-up-as-a-seller.md

 ---
-title: Fast Salesforce Docs
+title: Fast SalesForce Docs
-description: Getting Started with Fast on Salesforce!
-Quickstart
+description: Getting Started with Fast on SalesForce!
+Onboard as a Seller.
-keywords: Fast Salesforce Quickstart
+keywords: Fast SalesForce Onboard as a Seller.
 ---

-# sign up as a seller
+# Onboard as a Seller